Terms of Competitions (Ladies)

-The following Ladies’ Club Conditions of Competition shall be deemed to have been made subject to, and in accordance with sub-clause 8.3.14 of the Rules and Regulations of the Ladies’ Club.
+The following Ladies’ Club Terms of Competition shall be deemed to have been made subject to, and in accordance with sub-clause 8.3.14 of the Rules and Regulations of the Ladies’ Club.

 1. RULES OF GOLF

-(Players should familiarise themselves with these rules, particularly Rule 6: Player's Responsibilities).
+(Players should familiarise themselves with the Rules of Golf, particularly Rule 1 & 3: Player's Responsibilities) and Local Rules.

 2.2.
 Intermediates and Junior Members are eligible to play in the Lady Captain’s Prize, Captain’s Prize and President’s Prize (these are known as Major Competitions) but are ineligible to win.